rclone/rclone/docs/content/flags.md

       --mailru-token-url string                             Token server url
       --mailru-user string                                  User name (usually email)
       --mega-debug                                          Output more debug from Mega
+      --mega-description string                             Description of the remote
       --mega-encoding Encoding                              The encoding for the backend (default Slash,InvalidUtf8,Dot) --mega-hard-delete                                    Delete files permanently rather than putting them into the trash --mega-pass string                                    Password (obscured)
       --mega-use-https                                      Use HTTPS for transfers
       --mega-user string                                    User name
+      --memory-description string                           Description of the remote
-      --netstorage-account string                           Set the NetStorage account name --netstorage-host string                              Domain+path of NetStorage host to connect to --netstorage-protocol string                          Select between HTTP or HTTPS protocol (default "https") --netstorage-secret string                            Set the NetStorage account secret/G2O key for authentication (obscured)
+      --netstorage-account string                           Set the NetStorage account name --netstorage-description string                       Description of the remote
+      --netstorage-host string                              Domain+path of NetStorage host to connect to --netstorage-protocol string                          Select between HTTP or HTTPS protocol (default "https") --netstorage-secret string                            Set the NetStorage account secret/G2O key for authentication (obscured)